yiisoft/docs/guide/en/runtime/logging.md

 For more details, you may refer to any of the log target classes included in the package.

-> Tip: Instead of creating your own loggers you may try any PSR-3 compatible logger such as [Monolog](https://github.com/Seldaek/monolog) by using [[\Yii\Log\PsrTarget]].
+> Tip: Instead of creating your own loggers, you may try any PSR-3 compatible logger such as [Monolog](https://github.com/Seldaek/monolog) by using [[\Yii\Log\PsrTarget]].

 ```php